GoAlive13/American-Eagle-Web/README.md

 ### Pages & Features :point_down:

-- `Home Page`: Responsiveness, WhatsApp Chat.
+- `Home Page`: Gave same styles and images to feel like the original site .
 - `Sign-Up Page`: User details validated directly from local stroage.
 - `Sign-In Page`: User authentication to check whether user email and password match with details existing in the local storage.
 - `Product Category Page`: Products created dynamically, with sorting and filtering features.